WAPBL(4) NetBSD Kernel Interfaces Manual WAPBL(4)

 WAPBL was originally written by Darrin B. Jewell while at Wasabi Systems

-Inc. Wasabi Systems contributed the code to NetBSD and was integrated by
+Inc. Wasabi Systems contributed the code to NetBSD, and it was

 WAPBL first appeared in NetBSD 5.0.